roberttkach/navigator/RENAMING_PLAN.md

 * Continue auditing dependency-injector containers for nested provider attributes that still rely on compound snake_case placeholders (for instance HTTP bindings) and schedule concise replacements as they appear.
+* Review remaining `*Factory` helper classes across adapters and services so that they eventually converge on single-word nouns similar to `Guardian`.

 Each future step should follow the same approach as this update: choose the shortest precise word, refactor call sites, and update exports (`__all__`,